• Skip to primary navigation

 • Turn off the keep warm function so the millet doesn’t dry out and only naturally release pressure for about 10 minutes.
 Then manually release any remaining pressure.

-Add the millet, water, garlic powder, ground cumin (if using), and salt to the instant pot and stir to combine, and close the lid.
+Add 1 cup of millet, 2 cups of water, garlic powder, ground cumin (if using), and salt to the instant pot.
+Stir to combine and close the lid.
 Move the venting valve to seal and cook on high pressure for 10 minutes and turn off the keep warm function.
 It may take about 10 minutes to come to pressure.

 Dry millet with water in an instant pot.

-When the millet is done let it naturally release pressure for 10 minutes, then manually release any remaining pressure by moving the valve to venting.
+When the millet is done, let it naturally release pressure for 10 minutes.
+Then manually release any remaining pressure by moving the pressure valve to venting.

 Cooked millet in an instant pot.

-Stir and fluff with a fork or rice paddle.
+Stir and fluff the cooked millet with a fork or rice paddle.

 Cooked millet in an instant pot.